 Through each second of our lives, we’re being refined, strengthened, and transformed more into the image of the One who loved us enough to choose us.
 This is where that true, unshakeable joy comes from.
 Not through presents, not pretty lights, or even precious time with family.

 It comes only through Jesus.
-His joy is eternal, unchanging, and totally worth any troublesome moments we may have the privilege of living.
+His joy is eternal, unchanging, and totally worth any disappointing moments we may have the privilege of living here on this earth.

 It’s for Him.